Innovations We Support

 Sailing the Boat, Sailing the Hope: SRHR counseling and information

-OPTions 6 Indonesia
+OPTions 6

 OPTions 6 addresses the challenge of access to sexual and reproductive health information and services for women and girls in remote islands of Indonesia.
 OPTions 6 conducts educational workshops for women and girls on sexual and reproductive health.
 OPTions 6 also trains healthcare and community health providers to involve in a referral system supported by their hotline.
 This referral system links girls and women to services including counseling on sexual and reproductive health care.
 In cases of emergency, women and girls can access transportation to primary healthcare facilities by a boat owned and managed by local community women.